Skip to main content

 The SDK examples demonstrate how to send a message to the API, receive the audio stream from the server, and play it through your device's speaker.

-The chosen voice needs to be available for the chosen model and language.
-Voices
+The chosen voice needs to be available for the chosen language.

 Text-to-Speech Configuration